enyason/PayoneerApp/README.md

 ## About Project
 This project is a sample project for the Payoneer challenge.
-Basically, it fetches a list of payment methods from the server and displays them on the checlout screen.
+Basically, it fetches a list of payment methods from the server and displays them on the checkout screen.

 ## Screen Shots